Install GitLab Runner using the official GitLab repositories

 Current GPG public key

-The current public GPG key used for packages signing can be downloaded from https://packages.gitlab.com/runner/gitlab-runner/gpgkey/runner-gitlab-runner-49F16C5CC3A0F81F.pub.gpg.
+Download the current public GPG key used for package signing from https://packages.gitlab.com/runner/gitlab-runner/gpgkey/runner-gitlab-runner-49F16C5CC3A0F81F.pub.gpg.

 Key Attribute Value